Interdisciplinary Science & Engineering Symposium (ISE)

 Committee Members:

-Vicki Jeffers (Biology), Stephanie Whitney (CaPS), Young Jo Kim (Chemical Engineering), Stacey Hughes (Chemistry), Eshan Dave (Civil & Environmental Engineering), Tony Puntin (Civil & Environmental Engineering & Mechanical Engineering), Philippe Kalmogo (Civil & Environmental Engineering), Plumlee (Computer Science), Dave Benedetto (Computer Science), Craig Smith (Computer Science), Anne Lightbody (Earth Sciences), Tara Hicks Johnson (EOS/CCOM), Wayne Smith (Electrical & Computer Engineering), Shawna Hollen (Innovation Scholars Stephen Hale (Leitzel Center), Michelle Capozzoli (Mathematics & Statistics), Juan Bautista (Mechanical Engineering), May-Win Thein (Ocean Engineering), Nathaly Santiesteban (Physics), Kevan Carpenter (TSC)
+Stephanie Whitney (CaPS), Young Jo Kim (Chemical Engineering), Stacey Hughes (Chemistry), Philippe Kalmogo (Civil & Environmental Engineering), Tony Puntin (Civil & Environmental Engineering & Mechanical Engineering), Dave Benedetto (Computer Science), Lisa Henry (Computer Science), Craig Smith (Computer Science), Anne Lightbody (Earth Sciences), Isabella Pizza (EOS/CCOM), MD Shaad Mahmud (Electrical & Computer Engineering), Shawna Hollen (Innovation Scholars), Stephen Hale (Leitzel Center), Michelle Capozzoli (Mathematics & Statistics), Juan Bautista (Mechanical Engineering), May-Win Thein (Ocean Engineering), Nathaly Santiesteban (Physics), and Kevan Carpenter (TSC)

 Website Development: